 Antibody Takes MTV Back to the Moon

-Creative director Patrick Claire at Antibody in Sydney: “MTV was an iconic brand in my youth and also the place I first worked after graduating from film school.
+Creative director Patrick Clair at Antibody in Sydney: “MTV was an iconic brand in my youth and also the place I first worked after graduating from film school.
 MTV STUDIOS came to us with the idea to revisit the iconic Moonman landing through a contemporary lens.

 “Liquid pop and flashes of (the original) Aeon Flux were flashbacks for me to a time when experimental MTV animation would run at midnight on Australian television, exposing me to possibilities of animation and design.

 “Raoul and I applied all the modern tools of CGI to bringing our little space friend from the 1980s into today and planting the flag for a new generation.”

 From MTV News: “On August 1 of , MTV launched with footage of a literal launch.
 The video in question showed Apollo 11 firing off the ground, then segued into an astronaut planting a flag emblazoned with the MTV logo on the moon’s surface.
 A voiceover proclaimed, ‘Ladies and gentlemen, rock and roll.’
 And thus, MTV was born.

 “That now-iconic introduction was conceived by Manhattan Design, a small NYC-based graphic design collection headed by Pat Gorman, Frank Olinsky, and Patti Rogoff.

 “The group designed both the MTV logo as well as the moon landing-themed ‘top of the hour’ animation, which, as Gorman recently told MTV News, was inspired by claiming unchartered territory.